coq/stdlib-test/doc/README.md

                  antlr4-python3-runtime==4.7.1 pexpect sphinxcontrib-bibtex

-Nix users should get the correct development environment to build the HTML documentation from Rocq's [`default.nix`](../default.nix) (note this doesn't include the LaTeX packages needed to build the full documentation).
+Nix users should get the correct development environment to build the HTML documentation from Rocq's [`default.nix`](../default.nix) (more precisely `nix-shell --argstr job stdlib-refman-html`, note this doesn't include the LaTeX packages needed to build the full documentation).

 You can check the dependencies using the `doc/tools/coqrst/checkdeps.py` script.